ai2es/tai4es-trustathon-2022/space/README.md

 This is the benchmark model provided by the MagNet competition organizers.
 Long Short Term Memory networks or LSTMs are a special kind of recurrent neural network especially suited to time series data.
 In the related notebook, we will show you how to implement a first-pass LSTM model for predicting Dst.

-TBD: Expand this LSTM description.
+TODO: Expand this LSTM description.

 ## Notes